Trey Mancini Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals' 4.45 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.49 team ERA ranks 20th among all league pitching staffs.

-- The Cardinals allow the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.